Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/security/client-ip.md

   How to pass the client IP through Gateway to the upstream service
 ---

-Kong is deployed behind a Load Balancer using a Kubernetes Service of type `LoadBalancer`.
-This can result in loss of actual Client IP address and Kong observing the IP address of the Load Balancer as the client IP address.
+Kong is deployed using a Kubernetes Service of type `LoadBalancer`.
+This can result in the loss of the actual Client IP address, and lead to Kong observing the IP address of the Load Balancer as the client IP address.
 This guide lays out different methods of solving this problem.

-Preserving the Client IP address in cloud behind Load Balancers requires configuration that is be specific to your use-case, cloud provider and other architecture details.
+Preserving the Client IP address in the cloud behind Load Balancers requires configuration that is specific to your use-case, cloud provider and other architecture details.
 [Using Source IP](https://kubernetes.io/docs/tutorials/services/source-ip/)
 provides details on how networking works inside Kubernetes and explains in detail the various methods work.
 It is recommended that you give this a read.

 To preserve Client IP address you can use one of these methods:

 * ExternalTrafficPolicy
 * Proxy Protocol
 * HTTP headers

 ## ExternalTrafficPolicy: Local

-As explained in
+As explained in the
 [Kubernetes docs](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip),
 setting `service.spec.externalTrafficPolicy` to `Local` preserves the Client IP address.
 You don't need to change any configuration in Kong if you are using this method to preserve Client IP address.

+{:.important}
->**Note**: This method is not supported by all the public Cloud providers.
+> This method is not supported by all Cloud providers.

 ## Proxy Protocol

-If you have an L4 Load Balancer that supports Proxy Protocol, and you're terminating TCP connections at the Load Balancer before passing traffic onward to Kong, then you can configure Kong to pick up the Client IP address through this protocol.
+If you have an L4 Load Balancer that supports Proxy Protocol, and you're terminating TCP connections at the Load Balancer before passing traffic onward to Kong, then you can configure Kong to set the Client IP address through this protocol.

-Once you have configured the Load Balancer to use Proxy Protocol, you need to set the following environment variables in Kong for Kong to receive the Client IP from the Proxy Protocol header.
+Once you have configured the Load Balancer to use Proxy Protocol, you need to set the following environment variables in Kong to receive the Client IP from the Proxy Protocol header.

 - [`KONG_TRUSTED_IPS`](/gateway/latest/reference/configuration/#trusted_ips)